-Locking / Unlocking With Either The Cab Key Or Habitation Key the cab doors must be unlocked independently with either they key or key fob.
+Locking / Unlocking With Either The Cab Key Or Habitation Key

 Locking or unlocking the drivers' door will only lock or unlock the driver and passenger door, it will not lock or unlock the sliding door.
 This must be locked or unlocked independently using either the key or key fob.